eldoyle/PythonIntro/_episodes/01-introduction.md

 [![Titration video](../fig/00-titration.jpg)](https://youtu.be/NLSY5S8CABk?t=554)

-### Image processing and data analysis in a single workflow.
+### Image processing and data analysis in a single workflow
 As you work through the Python Intro tutorials, you will encounter these examples at different points.
 At each point, you will be asked to apply the tools you have just learned to tackle analysis of one of these image-based data sets.
 For our purposes of learning basic Python skills, we will assume that you have already analyzed the images: that is, you have already counted